Essayist, Poet, Teacher, Narrator, Storyteller

 In 2008 I founded the multicultural poetry and storytelling festival Asheville Wordfest, which I continue to direct.
 I am the poet laureate of the Blue Ridge Parkway and an NC Arts Fellow for my writings on late-deafness what what deafness teaches me about listening.

-Currently, I am developing The Narrative Center at
+Currently, I am developing The Thomas Wolfe Center for Narrative at

 Lenoir-Rhyne University.
 Here, I seek to build narrative quality across the disciplines from climate to medicine.